 Reconciliation of a Penitent (Private Confession)

-While a congregational Confession of Sin is a regular part of public liturgies in the Episcopal Church, there are times when someone wishes to make a private confession in the presence of a priest, seeking counsel and absolution.
-In the Anglican tradition, such a confession is a pastoral matter focused on those things which are troubling the conscience, rather than an attempt to enumerate all sins.
+While a congregational confession of sin is a regular part of public liturgies in the Episcopal Church, there are times when someone wishes to make a private confession in the presence of a priest, seeking counsel and absolution.
+In the Episcopal tradition, such a confession is a pastoral matter focused on those things which are troubling the conscience, rather than an attempt to enumerate all sins.
 Some will seek this ministry for urgent need, others as a matter of spiritual practice, although no one is ever required to make use of this rite.
 In all cases, the confidentially of confession is a moral absolute for the priest.

 Pastoral Counseling and Spiritual Direction

-The pastoral ministry of all Clergy includes pastoral conversations which seek to “restore the soul.”
-However, most Clergy are not trained for ongoing and deep counseling or spiritual direction.
+The pastoral ministry of all clergy includes pastoral conversations which seek to “restore the soul.”
+However, most clergy are not trained for ongoing and deep counseling or spiritual direction.
 Recommendations and referrals to trained counselors and spiritual directors may be made from time to time.
-According to Church policy, Clergy may not meet with someone more than three consecutive times on the same pastoral “topic” before making a referral to a trained professional.
+According to church policy, clergy may not meet with someone more than three consecutive times on the same pastoral “topic” before making a referral to a trained professional.

 Safeguarding and Confidentiality

-All our Clergy are trained in “safeguarding” practices regarding abuse and misconduct in ministerial relationships.
+All our clergy are trained in “safeguarding” practices regarding abuse and misconduct in ministerial relationships.
 Confidentiality is practiced in pastoral conversations, though Clergy may seek the counsel of colleagues or supervisors in order to provide better care.
 Clergy and other recognized pastoral ministers are mandated reporters in matters of suspected abuse.
 However, the confidentiality of sacramental confession is absolute.